ibm-ecosystem-engineering/QueryCraft/document/Setting up environment.md

 ﻿# Setting up environment

 ## Step 1.
-Create your GPU environment
+Create your GPU-enabled environment

-You can leverage any GPU environment.
+You can leverage any GPU-enabled environment, whether it's cloud-based, on-premises, or both.
 A GPU server can be easily deployed on IBM Cloud using SuperKnowa BYOM, which provides a JupyterLab extension to provision a GPU-enabled [virtual server instance (VSI) for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-advanced-virtual-servers) in minutes by filling out a simple form in any of your JupyterLab environments.
+You can also leverage [watsonx.ai](https://www.ibm.com/products/watsonx-ai) to train, validate, tune and deploy foundation and machine learning models, with both installed software and SaaS offerings.

 ## Step 2.
 Optional: Install the JupyterLab extension